kubeedge/website/docs/advanced/cni-edge-networking.md

 Because edge nodes are often managed separately from the cloud, there are a few CNI-specific things users need to handle manually on edge nodes that are typically automatic on cloud nodes:

-1. **CNI binaries**: Ensure that CNI binaries are present at `/opt/cni/bin` on every edge node.
+1. **CNI binaries**: Ensure that CNI binaries are present at `/opt/cni/bin` (or the path configured in your container runtime, e.g., `cni_bin_dir` in containerd) on every edge node.
 Some CNI DaemonSets do not schedule onto edge nodes by default and need a toleration or nodeSelector to do so.

 2. **Preventing CNI DaemonSets from scheduling on edge nodes unintentionally**: If your CNI DaemonSet is not designed for edge nodes, use a `nodeSelector` or `affinity` rule to prevent it from scheduling there.